svgpp/svgpp/doc/sphinx/overview.rst

   *Adapters*
-    *Value Parsers* as much as possible saves SVG information, this allows, for example, use SVG++ for SVG DOM generation.
+    *Value Parsers* as much as possible saves SVG information, this allows, for example, to use SVG++ for SVG DOM generation.
 In other applications this information may be excessive.
 SVG++ provides some *adapters*, that may simplify processing of SVG.
     *Adapters* are configured by *policies*.